 - Start: $18/month

 Here’s the oldest one in the bunch, and it’s still providing services to 22,000+ merchants.
 Of course, it’s not as popular as the previous ones from our curated list.
 But advanced users can benefit from its features.

 Before you start to overthink, you should know that you can get the best uses from this platform if you have experience in the eCommerce biz!
 You need to have fundamental coding knowledge to customize the themes and templates.

 3DCart has built-in SEO tools, 200+ payment gateways, third-party integration, web-hosting, and free domain for a year.
 Also, innovative features include gift-wrapping and loyalty programs.

 However, there’s a drawback to it too.
 The admin dashboard is not very user-friendly, and some of the designs are outdated as well.

 Check out the monthly and yearly pricing plans or try a 15-day free trial.

 For a small business, Squarespace is the savior!
-It’s also a website-builder with drag & drop for beginners.
+It’s also a website builder with drag & drop for beginners.

 Initially, it was only for decorative websites, but now, it’s a popular choice for sellers in the eCommerce world.
-It has a built-in, fully integrated platform for all except for entry-levels.
+It has a built-in, fully integrated platform for all except for entry-level.
 It offers an intuitive and user-friendly interface and multiple templates suitable for practically everyone’s needs!
 All templates are polished and mobile-responsive.